saltict/availproject.github.io/README.md

 The documentation utilizes [Algolia's DocSearch](https://docsearch.algolia.com/) to provide a powerful and user-friendly search experience.
 DocSearch is specifically designed to improve navigation in documentation websites, making it easier for users to find the information they need.

-### Plausible Analytics

-[Plausible Analytics](https://plausible.io/) is integrated into the platform to monitor user interactions.
-This helps in understanding user engagement and behavior, thereby aiding in the continuous improvement of the documentation.

 ### Translations

 | ❗ The documentation is currently undergoing reorganization and frequent updates in preparation for the Avail mainnet launch.
 Translation efforts will be prioritized once this is complete. |